mvrilo/box/README.md

 - Ethernet connection - no wifi support for now
 - An external Harddrive (by default, fstab will try to mount it on /dev/sda1)
 - For connection, copy the ssh public key in the root's authorized keys
+- Update the `box.yml` file with your box ip address.
+- Update the `vars.yml` file with your personal settings.

 ### Contains